vjones209/cybersecurity-portfolio/README.md

 # Hello, I'm Vince

-I am a current graduate student who's always had an interest in computer tech and problem solving.
+I am a current graduate student who's always had an interest in computer tech and problem-solving.

 ## Objective

-My goal is to stay updated and current in my knowlege within the world of computing and tchnology.
+My goal is to stay updated and current in my knowledge within the world of computing and technology.

 ## Skills